Indiana AG Escalates Fact-Free War on 10-Year-Old’s Abortion Doc

 “I will not relent in the pursuit of the truth,” he added.

+But as it turns out, Bernard did just that, reporting the procedure and the abuse to the Department of Health within three days, the documents obtained by Fox 59 show.

-Accompanying his statement was a letter he had sent to Indiana Gov. Eric Holcomb requesting that Holcomb direct state agencies to immediately produce documents about any reports made by Bernard.
+Accompanying Rokita’s statement was a letter he had sent to Indiana Gov. Eric Holcomb requesting that Holcomb direct state agencies to immediately produce documents about any reports made by Bernard.

 Rokita also repeated his claim that the “horror” was “caused here by illegal immigration.”

-Bernard did not respond to The Daily Beast’s request for comment but, in a tweet Wednesday, she wrote she was “sad” that the U.S. continues to fail victims of sexual assault.
+Bernard wrote in a tweet Wednesday, she wrote she was “sad” that the U.S. continues to fail victims of sexual assault.